aka: Princess Carry

 - In Guilty Crown, Shu does this with Ayase in one of the penultimate episodes to get her into the cockpit of her Giant Robot.
 Ayase is both a proud woman and physically disabled; her handicap is a rather large Berserk Button for her.
 The friendly smile and tone of voice she uses shows how her view of Shu as gone from The Load to one of her closest friends.

-- Guts in Berserk does this to Casca after her successful taking of a fortress, much to her surprise.
-She's the only female character who got this treatment from Guts.
+- Guts in Berserk does this for an exhausted Casca after her successful taking of a fortress, much to her surprise.
+Although he carries various female characters throughout the story, Casca is the only one that he holds like this.
+Any other female like Princess Charlotte gets a piggyback ride.

 - Yoruichi does this to Soifon in the third movie and in the anime, after her fight with Suzumebachi.